 Make it interactive

 Mix up the ways that you talk about safety on the job site.
 Maybe make an interactive demonstration for the employees who are attending.
 Have someone lead a group inspection of tools or personal protective equipment (PPE) that the crew will be using.
-You could provide an example of a piece of faulty PPE, passing it around the group so that everyone knows what to look for in the future.
+You could provide an example of a piece of faulty PPE.
+Pass it around the group so that everyone knows what to look and feel for in the future.

 Be targeted with who you invite